SlyyCooper/Documentation-in-Markdown/langgraph-2025/langchain-ai.github.io-20250110-213137.md

 API Reference: ChatAnthropic | TavilySearchResults | BaseMessage | MemorySaver | StateGraph | add_messages | ToolNode | tools_condition

-## Part 5: Manually Updating the State¶
+## Part 5: Manually Updating the State

 In the previous section, we showed how to interrupt a graph so that a human could inspect its actions.
 This lets the human `read` the state, but if they